+On Page 4, since IntelePeer does not support the SIP REFER method with a Replaces parameter then the Network Call Redirection field must be set to n.
 Set the Send Diversion Header field to y and the Support Request History field to n.
 The Send Diversion Header field provides additional information to the network if the call has been redirected.
+These settings are needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.